emfcamp/Website/README.md

 ### Code Style

-For Python, we currently use [Black](https://github.com/psf/black) and [flake8](https://github.com/PyCQA/flake8) to enforce code style.
+For Python, we currently use [Ruff](https://docs.astral.sh/ruff/) to enforce code style.
 These checks are run by `./run_tests`.

 However, it's easy to forget these checks, so you can also run them as a git